 When you are ready to declare the minor, you must apply for the minor in Albert.
 When you submit an application for the minor, it will be reviewed by both your homeschool and Steinhardt.
 Once approved, the minor will appear on your transcript.

-- Child Development and Social Policy in a Global Society (APSY-UE 1279)
+APSY-UE 1279 - Child Development and Social Policy in a Global Society (Offered in the spring of every odd year - ex.
+2023)

 Child and Mental Health Studies (CAMS) Elective Options

 CAMS-UA 101 - Child & Adolescent Psychopathology